What Is Goodman Theory?

 N(Unitless): Factor of safety.

-All the variables are same with calculation with safety factor.
+All the variables are the same with calculation with safety factors.

 How To Use Goodman Theory Calculator?

 It has very basic use.
-Just select the calculation option of Goodman Theory which are explained above; ‘With Safety Factor’ or ‘Without Safety Factor’.
-Then enter the required variables and values inside the brackets as shown by red arrow above.
+Just select the calculation option of Goodman Theory which is explained above; ‘With Safety Factor’ or ‘Without Safety Factor’.
+Then enter the required variables and values inside the brackets as shown by the red arrow above.
 Click on ‘Calculate’! button to calculate.
-The result and the explanation of safety situation will be given.
+The result and the explanation of the safety situation will be given.

 Do not forget to take a look at the other engineering calculators in Mechanical Base!

-Click on ‘Reset’ button to calculate a new problem.
+Click on the ‘Reset’ button to calculate a new problem.

-You must need to take care about your units in calculations.
-Your variables must have in the consistent unit sets.
+You must need to take care of your units in calculations.
+Your variables must-have in the consistent unit sets.
 In here, you must use pressure units.
-To convert pressure units to obtain consistent values, you can use MB-Unit Converter tool to do it!
+To convert pressure units to obtain consistent values, you can use the MB-Unit Converter tool to do it!

-As an engineer, everytime be sure about your calculations.
-Mechanical Base does not accept the responsiblity of your calculations that you made here.
+As an engineer, every time is sure about your calculations.
+Mechanical Base does not accept the responsibility for the calculations that you made here.

-Do not forget to leave your comments and questions below about Goodman theory of fatigue loads at ductile materials.
+Do not forget to leave your comments and questions below about Goodman’s theory of fatigue loads at ductile materials.
 Your precious feedbacks are very important for us!